lgactna/aact-telemetry/README.md

  The files on the Raspberry Pi merely consist of the files needed for local data recording, Google Sheets, and the single Python script used to parse data from the Arduino.
 However, there may be additional actions you have to take (e.g. installing dependencies, installing Python 3.6, setting aliases, ...) before these files will work correctly on your device.

  ## User Interface
   These files are setup similarly to the venv used to build the standalone executable through fbs.
 The final standalone installer was built with the 32-bit version of Python 3.7 (which is not supported by fbs, but works anyways); it has not been included in this folder since it contains the original client_secret.json and credentials.json files.
-However, it installs the equivalent of /target/TelemetryUI to a specified directory.
+However, it installs the equivalent of /src (with the necessary dependencies) to a specified directory.

+  Thanks to fbs, the UI should be cross-platform, though on platforms other than Windows is untested.

   Further details can be found in the guide mentioned above.